ibretsam/RealtimeChatApp/README.md

 # Chat Application

 This is a simple chat application built with React Native.
 It allows users to send and receive messages in real-time.
 Users can also send images along with their messages.
+Checkout the code for the server (built with Django) here: https://github.com/ibretsam/RealtimeChatAPI

 ## Technologies Used